 An Annual Meeting of the Friends is held each June to elect a Committee and Officers on behalf of the membership.
 Those elected have Trustee responsibility for the charity.
 The work of the Trustees is supported by an Activities Sub-Committee.

-The Trustees for 2016/17 are Dr David Salinger (Chair), Ms Helen Owens (Treasurer), John Duncalfe, Mrs Jacqueline Harris, Paul Hoffman, Emeritus Professor Edgar Jenkins, Mrs Jillian Johnson MBE, Mrs Françoise Logan MBE and Emeritus Professor Julian Rushton.
+The Trustees for 2018/18-9 are Dr David Salinger (Chair), Ms Helen Owens (Treasurer), John Duncalfe, Paul Hoffman, Emeritus Professor Edgar Jenkins, Mrs Jillian Johnson MBE, Mrs Françoise Logan MBE, Emeritus Professor Julian Rushton and Martin Staniforth.

 FUAM holds a database of information on our members and those on our general mailing list.

 This information is maintained solely for the use of Friends of University Art and Music (Leeds) and is not shared with third parties, with the possible exception of HMRC if required for us to claim gift aid on donations you have made and you have provided us with a Gift Aid form.
 You may request details of the information we hold for you at any time.

 You will only be added to our list of contacts if you are:

 - Subscribed to our mailing list/s on line or by post